shakslmao/Internet-of-Things-Server-Chat-Room-/README.md

 ```
 - Checks if the username already exists in the online_users map.
 If found, it sends an error response to the client and returns early. online_users.find(username): This line attempts to find the username in the map collection named that holds the usernames of all currently online users.
 - `if (online_users.find(username) != online_users.end())`: This condition checks if the iterator returned by `online_users.find(username)` is not equal to the end iterator of the `online_users` container.
 If it's not equal, it means the username was found in the container, indicating the user is already marked as online.
+- `handle_error(ERR_USER_ALREADY_ONLINE, client_address, sock, exit_loop)`: If the user is already online, this line is executed to handle the error situation.
+The `handle_error` function is called with several arguments:
+`ERR_USER_ALREADY_ONLINE`: A preprocessor macro defined with the value 0, used as an error code indicating the specific error (user already online).